Five states don't currently charge sales tax on new or used cars: Alaska, Delaware, Montana, New Hampshire, and Oregon.

 What Is Sales Tax?

-A sales tax is an amount of money state and local governments require sellers to collect when they sell goods or services.
+Sales tax is the fee state and local governments require vendors to collect from customers upon selling goods.
 Sales taxes differ from excise taxes, which are flat-rate taxes you pay when you buy a specific good, such as motor vehicle fuel or materials to make a product.

-Some states like Maine also use an excise tax calculated based on the value of the vehicle and a mileage rating, which is added to registration fees to pay for road maintenance.
+Some states like Maine also use an excise tax calculated based on the vehicle's value and a mileage rating, which is added to registration fees to pay for road maintenance.

-To compute sales taxes on motor vehicles in most states that charge them, multiply the purchase price of the vehicle by the tax rate that applies.
-Typically, the more money a vehicle costs, the more sales tax a buyer pays.
+To compute sales taxes on motor vehicles in most states that charge them, multiply the vehicle's purchase price by the applicable tax rate.
+Typically, the more money a car costs, the more sales tax a buyer pays.
 If a vehicle sales tax applies, the vehicle seller must collect the tax when the sale transaction occurs.

 Other Ways to Offset Sales Tax

-In many states, like Connecticut, Kansas, or Arizona, if you trade in a used car towards the purchase of another car, only the difference between the trade-in value and the cost of the new vehicle is taxable.
+In many states, like Connecticut, Kansas, or Arizona, if you trade in a car to purchase another, only the difference between the trade-in value and the cost of the new vehicle is taxable.

-Buying your new car is an exciting event and might be one of the most expensive purchases you make.
-If you live in or near one of the states with no sales tax on cars, take full advantage of your money-saving position.
+Buying your new car is an exciting event and might be one of your most expensive purchases.
+Take full advantage of your money-saving position if you live in or near one of the states with no sales tax on cars.